Updated June 3, 2021

 Have you been diving in Nuweiba before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

-Background – Nuweiba is a town of 20,000 situated on a coastal plain between the Sinai Mountains and the Gulf of Aqaba 70 kilometers (44 miles) south of Taba, 180 kilometers (113 miles) north of Sharm el Sheikh, and 465 kilometers (290 miles) from Cairo.
+Nuweiba is a town of 20,000 situated on a coastal plain between the Sinai Mountains and the Gulf of Aqaba 70 kilometers (44 miles) south of Taba, 180 kilometers (113 miles) north of Sharm el-sheik, and 465 kilometers (290 miles) from Cairo.

 In the area between the port and the city is a strip of modern hotels catering to tourists.
 One mile north of the city is Tarrabin, the Bedouin camp, which has adapted to tourism by providing huts for rent where low-budget backpackers tend to stay.

-Undersea World – Along the shoreline of Nuweiba there are 10-12 dive areas that can be subdivided into 30-40 different sites mostly accessible from shore.
+Along the shoreline of Nuweiba, there are 10-12 dive areas that can be subdivided into 30-40 different sites mostly accessible from shore.
 Typically they have a gradual slope with grassy beds that have a good variety of healthy hard coral species as you go deeper.
-On some sites, the decline becomes steeper with drop-offs, walls, and crevices and caverns as the depth increases to a maximum of 90 meters (295 feet) as you move across the gulf to Saudi Arabia.
+On some sites, the decline becomes steeper with drop-offs, walls, and crevices, and caverns as the depth increases to a maximum of 90 meters (295 feet) as you move across the gulf to Saudi Arabia.
 This forms a sort of underwater bridge with sea bottoms descending to 1,200 meters (3,937 feet) on either side of it.

 Most sites are shallow enough for recreational divers and provide lots of targets for macro photographers.
 The grassy beds and shallower coral areas have a great number and variety of critters including many species of nudibranchs, flatworms, seahorses, ghost pipefish, mimic octopus, blennies, cuttlefish, crabs, shrimps, giant clams, anemones, frogfish, stonefish, lionfish, pufferfish, snake eels, and moral eels.
 Sharks and mantas aren’t often seen but there are abundant reef tropicals, sea bream, cornetfish, parrotfish, large resident green turtles, groupers, jacks, stingrays, torpedo rays, and eagle rays, with dolphins that are more prevalent in winter.